BradHutchings/Mmojo-Server-v1/README.md

 ### To Do List

 In no particular order of importance, these are the things that bother me:
-- Package gguf file into executable file.
-The zip item needs to be aligned for mmap.
-There is a zipalign.c tool source in llamafile that seems loosely inspired by the Android zipalign too.
-I feel like there should be a more generic solution for this problem.
 - GPU support without a complicated kludge, and that can support all supported platform / CPU / GPU triads.
 Perhaps a plugin system with shared library dispatch?
 Invoking dev tools on Apple Metal like llamafile does is "complicated".
 - Code signing instructions.
 Might have to sign executables within the zip package, plus the package itself.
-- Clean up remaining build warnings, either by fixing source (i.e. Cosmo) or finding the magical compiler flags.
 - Copy the `cosmo_args` function into `server.cpp` so it could potentially be incorporated upstream in non-Cosmo builds. `common/arg2.cpp` might be a good landing spot.
 License in [Cosmo source code](https://github.com/jart/cosmopolitan/blob/master/tool/args/args2.c) appears to be MIT compatible with attribution.
   - The args thing is cute, but it might be easier as a yaml file.
 Key value pairs.
 Flags can be keys with null values.
+- Clean up remaining build warnings, either by fixing source (i.e. Cosmo) or finding the magical compiler flags.
-- Write docs for a Deploying step.
-It should address the args file, removing the extra executable depending on platform, models, host, port. context size.
+- ~~Write docs for a Deploying step.
+It should address the args file, removing the extra executable depending on platform, models, host, port. context size.~~ Mostly implemented.
+- ~~Package gguf file into executable file.
+The zip item needs to be aligned for mmap.
+There is a zipalign.c tool source in llamafile that seems loosely inspired by the Android zipalign too.
+I feel like there should be a more generic solution for this problem.~~ Implemented.
 - ~~Make a `.gitattributes` file so we can set the default file to be displayed and keep the README.md from llama.cpp.
 This will help in syncing changes continually from upstream.
 Reference: https://git-scm.com/docs/gitattributes~~ -- This doesn't actually work.
 - ~~Cosmo needs libssl and libcrypto.
 Building these from scratch gets an error about Cosco not liking assembly files.
 Sort this out.~~ Implemented.
 - ~~The `--ctx-size` parameter doesn't seem quite right given that new models have the training (or max) context size in their metadata.
 That size should be used subject to a maximum in a passed parameter.
 E.g. So a 128K model can run comfortably on a smaller device.~~ `--ctx-size 0` uses the training size.